petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 1. When the PAYG to BYOS conversion is finished, you must register the VM with Red Hat for system updates and usage compliance.

-1. If you want to return to a PAYG subscription model, set `license-type` to `None`.
-Otherwise, the subscription model continues to be BYOS.
+1. If you want to return the original subscription model, set `license-type` to `None`.

     ```azurecli
-    # If the image started as PAYG and and was converted to BYOS, the following command reverts it back to PAYG.
+    # In order to revert back to the original licensing model, set license-type to None.
     az vm update -g myResourceGroup -n myVmName --license-type NONE
     ```